Lesbian Visual Novel Review: Galaxy Girls

 It’s notable that the game only has six save slots.
-You’ll actually have to strategize with your game saves.
+You’ll have to strategize with your saves.

 The character art is yummy yummy.
 I particularly enjoy the coloring, that’s filled with little details that exenuate the womens’ body shapes.
 The breasts, necks, and thighs have lovely shadows.
 The painted lips, makeup, blushing cheeks, make the women look gorgeous.
 The character designs look very fuckable.
 The sprites have multiple expressions and alternate clothes, they look consistent throughout the story.
-Hairs are done nicely, lingerie is exquisitely detailed, my eyes just rest on this art.
+Hairs are done nicely, lingerie is exquisitely detailed.

 The backgrounds also look absolutely gorgeous.
 For a game developed by a western company, these visuals are high-tier.
 The one thing i enjoyed about Negligee, was the art.
 The same artists did the art for Galaxy Girls.